Data, AI & Analytics

 These cleaning data machine learning techniques are not applied in isolation; rather, they are part of an iterative process that demands a combination of domain knowledge, statistical techniques, and careful consideration of dataset-specific challenges.
 The ultimate goal is to prepare a clean and reliable dataset that can serve as the foundation for effective analysis and modeling in the data engineering process.

-Cleaning up raw data before feeding it into machine learning models requires many preprocessing steps.
+Cleaning up raw data before feeding it into evaluation metrics machine learning models requires many preprocessing steps.
 Here are some commonly used techniques for pre-processing your data:

 Almost all datasets have some missing values which can be imputed i.e., filled-in with statistical estimates such as mean, median or mode.
 Alternatively, deletion of rows or columns with missing values may also be considered but must be done carefully so as not to lose valuable information.